Vyral/justin-udy/_posts/2021-09-16-a-slower-market-bring-these-3-advantages.md

 **2\.
 Buyers didn’t always have time to do their due diligence.** We’ve seen buyers of properties we were selling get into a bit of trouble because they didn’t have time to do this research.
 A slower market lets everyone take their time and make sure everything is in order.

 **3\.
 It was hard to transition homes.** With the market that competitive, people were wondering how they could get a new house if they sold their old one.
-That’s why we had so many lease-backs or other creative solutions to this problem.
+That’s why we had so many leasebacks or other creative solutions to this problem.
 With a slower market, this is not as big of an issue.

-When there’s a change in the market, it isn’t negative, it just changes how we do business.
+When there’s a change in the market, it isn’t negative; it just changes how we do business.
 If you have any questions about the state of the market or anything else real estate-related, don’t hesitate to give us a call.
 We’re always here to help.